onurpe/astro-paper/src/content/blog/benefits-of-indoor-gardening-why-you-should-start-an-indoor-garden.md

 ## Table of contents

-Here are some of the benefits and advantages of indoor gardening:

 ### Access to fresh produce

 Growing your fruits, vegetables, and herbs indoors provides you with fresh produce year-round, regardless of the season.
 You can use grow lights, heaters, irrigation, and humidifiers to create the right environment for your plants.
 Especially, [growing herbs indoors](https://urbangardener.wiki/posts/how-to-grow-herbs-indoors/) is convenient and perfect for use in the kitchen.